hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             </td>
             <td>
                 <b>
-                    Fix the number of RocksDB log files to 5 with 100 MB each
+                    Fix the number of RocksDB log files to the last one week
                 </b>
             </td>
         </tr>